Home improvement marketing isn't always a speedy proposition. It often takes seven or more touch points to create a customer.

 Need Help?
 Talk to Silverback.

-Kicking a home improvement marketing program from "OK" to "good," much less "blow it out of the water," can be tough.
+Boosting a home improvement marketing program from "OK" to "good," much less "blow it out of the water," is a challenge.
 We're here to help.